dexalius/todolist/README.md

 # Todo list with javasciprt

+how to used :
-todo list final use in file index.html and script.js
+todo list final use in file index.html and logis.js

 follow me to know more : @dexalius